-The previous spreadsheets demonstrate the legislatively approved budget of the overall budget account and of the specific categories for which there will be a shortfall due to the circumstances described in the justification above.
+The previous spreadsheets demonstrate the legislatively approved budget of the overall budget account and of the specific categories for which there will be a shortfall due to the circumstances described in the justification.
 These should be inserted in NEBS as evidence for the request.

 The above example illustrates the filtered supplemental appropriation decision unit in NEBS at the line item level.
-The agency included line items to support the expenditures incurred to cause a projected shortfall at the end of the previous fiscal year.
+The agency included line items to support the expenditures incurred to cause a projected shortfall at the end of the previous fiscal year.1

-During the Governor Recommends phase, the Budget Division will remove all E-877 decision units from Agency Request submittals and put them in a supplemental appropriations bill.
+During the Governor Recommends phase, the Budget Division will remove all approved E-877 decision units from the Agency Request submittals and put them in a Supplemental Appropriations version (G03) in NEBS.
+This will allow for easy extraction of the information to provide to the Legislation for the appropriate supplemental appropriation bills.
 E-877 decision units will only appear in the Governor's Executive Budget as a list of supplemental appropriation requests.

-After the supplemental appropriation bill has been approved, a work program is processed using RGL 2522 for the Supplemental Appropriation funds.
+After a supplemental appropriation bill has been approved, a work program is processed using RGL 2522 for the Supplemental Appropriation funds.